nhoizey/nicolas-hoizey.photo/src/photos/the-arch-from-once-upon-a-time-in-the-west-in-texas-hollywood/index.md

 ---
 title: The arch from "Once Upon A Time In The West" in Texas Hollywood
 file: the-arch-from-once-upon-a-time-in-the-west-in-texas-hollywood.jpg
+alt_text: Brick archway standing in a desert landscape with clear skies.
 date: 2004-09-29 11:15:40 +01:00
 dates:
   iso: 2004-09-29